open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

         app: my-app
 ```

+By setting the value of
+`spec.targetAllocator.prometheusCR.serviceMonitorSelector` to `app: my-app`, it
-It means that your `ServiceMonitor` resource must in turn have that same value
+means that your `ServiceMonitor` resource must in turn have that same value in
-in `metadata.labels`:
+`metadata.labels`:

 ```yaml
 apiVersion: monitoring.coreos.com/v1